Benefits to smart motorways

 Smart motorways and car insurance

+What do smart motorways and insurethebox car insurance have in common?
+They both aim to keep you safe on the road.
 We use telematics technology to offer new drivers affordable car insurance, help them improve their driving and potentially assist in receiving medical attention following a traffic accident with our Accident Alert service.